erichlof/THREE.js-PathTracing-Renderer/README.md

 * [Terrain Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/Terrain_Rendering.html) combines traditional raytracing with raymarching to render stunning outdoor environments in real time!
 Land is procedurally generated, can be altered with simple parameters.
 Total number of triangles processed for these worlds: 2! (for screen size quad) :-)

+* [Arctic Circle Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/Arctic_Circle.html) I was experimenting with my ray marching engine and what types of environments I could get out of it by just altering some parameters.
+I'm still trying to figure out how to render the blueish color deep inside polar ice, but I'm happy with how the demo feels though.
+When the scene first opens, it's almost like you're transported to the far north!
+The time of year for this demo is summer - notice how the sun never quite sets below the horizon.
+As path tracing gets faster in the future, this is how we will travel!  ;-) <br>

 * [Planet Demo (W.I.P.)](https://erichlof.github.io/THREE.js-PathTracing-Renderer/Planet_Rendering.html) takes raymarching and raytracing to the extreme and renders an entire Earth-like planet with physically-based atmosphere!
 Still a work in progress, the terrain is procedurely generated.
 Although the mountains/lakes are too repetitious (W.I.P.), this simulation demonstrates the power of path tracing: you can hover above the planet at high orbit (5000 Km altitude), then drop all the way down and land your camera right on top of a single rock or single lake water wave (1 meter).
 All planet/atmosphere measurements are to scale.
 The level of detail possible with raytracing is extraordinary! *Note: demo is for desktop only - mobile lacks the precision to explore the terrain correctly and has rendering artifacts.
 Mobile is a W.I.P.*

+* [Quadric Geometry Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/Quadric_Geometry_Showcase.html) showing different quadric (mathematical) shapes.

 * [Water Rendering Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/Water_Rendering.html) Renders photo-realistic water and simulates waves at 60 FPS.
 No triangle meshes are needed, as opposed to other traditional engines/renderers.
 The water surface is achieved through ray marching.

-* [Quadric Geometry Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/Quadric_Geometry_Showcase.html) showing different quadric (mathematical) shapes.
+<h3>BVH Acceleration Structure Demos (Desktop only)</h3>
+*Note: the following BVH demos are for Desktop only.
+Mobile is a Work in Progress*

 * [BVH Point Light Source Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/BVH_Point_Light_Source.html) Demonstrates use of a point light to illuminate the famous Stanford Bunny (30,000+ triangles!).
-Normally a dark scene like this with a very bright small light would be super-noisy, but thanks to randomized direct light targeting, the image converges almost instantly! *Note: this and the following BVH and glTF demos are for desktop only, mobile is W.I.P.*
+Normally a dark scene like this with a very bright small light would be super-noisy, but thanks to randomized direct light targeting, the image converges almost instantly!

 * [BVH Spot Light Source Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/BVH_Spot_Light_Source.html) A similar scene but this time a bright spotlight in the air is aimed at the Stanford Bunny, making him the star of the scene!
 The spotlight is made out of dark metal on the outside and a reflective metal on the inside.
 Notice the light falloff on the checkered floor.

+* [Animated BVH Model Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/BVH_Animated_Model.html) not only loads and renders a 15,000+ triangle GLTF model with correct PBR materials (albedo, emmisive, metallicRoughness, and normal maps), but it also translates and rotates the entire model and its BVH structure in real time at 60 fps!
+Loading animations for rigged models is W.I.P. still under investigation, but getting the models to move, rotate, and scale arbitrarily was a huge step forward for the pathtracing game engine!

 * [HDRI Environment Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/HDRI_Environment.html) shows how to load an equi-rectangular HDRI map to use as the scene's surrounding environment.
 This demo also uses the optimized BVH accelerator to load the famous Stanford Dragon model consisting of 100,000 triangles and renders the scene in real-time!
 I also added a material and color picker so you can instantly change the dragon's material type (glass, metal, ceramic) and its material color without missing a beat! *Note: please allow 5-10 seconds to download the large HDR image*